QuantEcon/lecture-source-py/source/rst/optgrowth.rst

 See  `EDTC <http://johnstachurski.net/edtc.html>`__, lemma 10.1.18.

-Hence it has exactly one fixed point in this set, which we know is equal to the value function.
+Hence, it has exactly one fixed point in this set, which we know is equal to the value function.

 It follows that